-4.1 The Processor will observe and abide by the principles set out in Chapter 2 of the UK GDPR in its processing of the Controller’s Personal Data.
+4.1 The Processor will observe and abide by the principles set out in Article 5 of the GDPR in connection with each and every Processing.

 4.2 The Processor confirms that the Controller is not required to take any further action to ensure that the Processor fulfils its obligations in terms of expert knowledge, reliability and resources, to implement technical and organisational measures which will meet the requirements under Applicable Law, including for the security of Processing.

-4.4 The Processor will, upon the request of the Controller, reasonably assist the Controller, at no additional cost, with meeting the Controller’s compliance obligations under the Data Protection Legislation, taking into account the nature of the Provider's processing and the information available to the Provider, including in relation to Data Subject rights, data protection impact assessments and reporting to and consulting with the Commissioner or other relevant regulator under the Data Protection Legislation.
+4.4 The Processor will, upon the request of the Controller, reasonably assist the Controller, at no additional cost, with meeting the Controller’s compliance obligations under the Data Protection Legislation, taking into account the nature of the Processor's processing and the information available to the Processor, including in relation to Data Subject rights, data protection impact assessments and reporting to and consulting with the Supervisory Authority or other relevant regulator under the Data Protection Legislation.